civilblur/youlag/README.md

 ## About
 "Youlag Theme for [FreshRSS](https://freshrss.org/)" provides a video-focused browsing experience for your RSS subscriptions.

-This is an opinionated theme and is recommended primarily for video feeds but may still work with regular content feeds.
-Feel free and setup a separate instance of FreshRSS if needed.
+This opinionated theme is best for video feeds but may still work with regular content.
+Set up a separate FreshRSS instance if needed.

 ## Features